-&lt;sup>31 See Clarkson "Corporate Culpability" [1998] 2 Web JCLI and Law Reform Commission Consultation Paper on Corporate Killing (CP 26-2003) at paragraph 7.06.
+31 See Clarkson "Corporate Culpability" [1998] 2 Web JCLI and Law Reform Commission Consultation Paper on Corporate Killing (CP 26-2003) at paragraph 7.06.

-&lt;sup>32 See Ashworth Principles of Criminal Law (2nd ed Oxford University Press 1995) at 15.
+32 See Ashworth Principles of Criminal Law (2nd ed Oxford University Press 1995) at 15.

-&lt;sup>33 See O'Malley Sentencing Law and Practice (Round Hall 2000) at 61-62.
+33 See O'Malley Sentencing Law and Practice (Round Hall 2000) at 61-62.

-&lt;sup>34 Fisse & Braithwaite Corporations Crime and Accountability (Cambridge University Press 1993) at 81-88 and Fisse "Reconstructing Corporate Criminal Law: Deterrence, Retribution, Fault and Sanctions" (1983) 56 Southern California Law Review 1141.
+34 Fisse & Braithwaite Corporations Crime and Accountability (Cambridge University Press 1993) at 81-88 and Fisse "Reconstructing Corporate Criminal Law: Deterrence, Retribution, Fault and Sanctions" (1983) 56 Southern California Law Review 1141.

-&lt;sup>35 Fisse "Reconstructing Corporate Criminal Law: Deterrence, Retribution, Fault and Sanctions" (1983) 56 Southern California Law Review 1141, at 1161.
+35 Fisse "Reconstructing Corporate Criminal Law: Deterrence, Retribution, Fault and Sanctions" (1983) 56 Southern California Law Review 1141, at 1161.

-&lt;sup>36 See Todarello "Corporations Don't Kill People-People Do: Exploring the Goals of the United Kingdom's Corporate Homicide Bill" (2003) 23 New York Law School Journal of International and Comparative Law 481.
-Another drawback of fines is a wider range of possible sentences can counteract this mindset and bring about real reform in corporate entities and increase the deterrent value of corporate criminal liability.
-For example remedial orders can be used to improve procedures that have been found to be lacking and to be a cause of death.
-Sentencing options were considered in the Consultation Paper and are discussed in detail in Chapter 4 of this Report.
+1.20 However, where the punishment on conviction is a fine, there is a risk that corporate entities, particularly commercial companies, will merely see prosecutions as part of the cost of doing business.36 The introduction of a wider range of possible sentences can counteract this mindset and bring about real reform in corporate entities and increase the deterrent value of corporate criminal liability.37 For example remedial orders38 can be used to improve procedures that have been found to be lacking and to be a cause of death.
+Sentencing options were considered in the Consultation Paper39 and are discussed in detail in Chapter 4 of this Report.

 1.21 Deterrence can be reinforced by public censure.
 A clear public condemnation of an action will inevitably result in a certain degree of animosity towards the offender within the community.
 Others may be deterred from engaging in the prohibited action by the threat of bringing such stigma on themselves.
-This is particularly acute in the context of a commercial corporation, where public perceptions can have a profound effect on the economic wellbeing of the company.
+This is particularly acute in the context of a commercial corporation, where public perceptions can have a profound effect on the economic wellbeing of the company.40